Come decorate fun shaped cookies as well as work on springing up the Hall. Show yourself through cookies and paper!

 Stereotypes are a constant social battle.
 They are heavily constructed by assumptions and misunderstandings; often resulting in incomplete perceptions of others which build more barriers rather than bridges in a community.
-"Am I My Stereotype" Photo Project is an opportunity for individuals to deconstruct stereotypes by presenting the ways they are stereotyped in society and contrasting these p...
+"Coloring Outside the Lines" Photo Project is an opportunity for individuals to deconstruct stereotypes by presenting the ways they are stereotyped in society and contrasting...

 Students will write their New Year resolutions on a poster in the hall way where they can be reminded everyday as they walk to and from class.